VW Tiguan Water Pump Problems and Replacement Guide (2009–2025)

 How to perform a Carbon Cleaning - VIDEO

-There are 2 different TSI engines used in these models, which can be determined by the engine code (found on a sticker on the upper timing cover).
-These engine codes can have different water pumps, so be sure to verify you have the right one when order (we can check via your VIN).
-When these water pumps fail, they tend to leak, and can potentially set a check engine light if the thermostat built into has issues.
+There are two different TSI engines used in these models, which can be determined by the engine code (found on a sticker on the upper timing cover).
+These engine codes can use different water pumps, so be sure to verify you have the correct one when ordering (we can check via your VIN).
+When these water pumps fail, they tend to leak and can potentially set a check engine light if the thermostat built into the housing has issues.

 2 Different Water Pumps